 - PG&E in a sale of its wireless carrier licensing business to SBA Communications for just under $1.0 billion.
 The agreement provided for the transfer of certain existing licenses, and an arrangement also allows SBA to continue to market and sublicense access to the towers and structures to additional wireless providers in exchange for a payment to PG&E of a portion of future revenue.

-Following are detailed examples of how Munger, Tolles & Olson has guided clients through complex matters.
+Following is a detailed example of how Munger, Tolles & Olson has guided a client through a complex matter.

 The “First Climate Change Bankruptcy”

 Munger Tolles represented PG&E in its regulatory, legislative, transactional and litigation issues arising out of its Chapter 11 proceeding.
 Led by partner Henry Weissmann, the firm assisted PG&E in obtaining approval from the California Public Utilities Commission and the governor for its plan of reorganization.

 The San Francisco-based utility filed for Chapter 11 bankruptcy in January 2019 in the aftermath of devastating wildfires that resulted in over $30 billion in claims against the company.